kcmr/resizable-panels/README.md

 ## Events

 - `resizing`:
 Fired when the panels are resized and when the resize ends.
-@params {detail} Object { state: start|end }
+@param {Object} detail { state: start|end }

 ## Styling